Kobe: Geography

 Wedged between the coast and the mountains, the city of Kobe is long and narrow.
 To the east is the city of Ashiya, while the city of Akashi lies to its west.
 Other adjacent cities include Takarazuka and Nishinomiya to the east and Sanda and Miki to the north.

 The landmark of the port area is the red steel Port Tower.
 A ferris wheel sits in nearby Harborland, a notable tourist promenade.
 Two artificial islands, Port Island and Rokkō Island, have been constructed to give the city room to expand.

 Away from the seaside at the heart of Kobe lie the Motomachi and Sannomiya districts, as well as Kobe's Chinatown, Nankin-machi, all well-known retail areas.
 A multitude of train lines cross the city from east to west.
 The main transport hub is Sannomiya Station, with the eponymous Kobe Station located to the west and the Shinkansen Shin-Kobe Station to the north.

 Mount Rokkō overlooks Kobe at an elevation of 931 m.
-During the autumn season, it is famous for the rich change in colors of its forests.
+During autumn, it is famous for the rich change in colors of its forests.